Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs

 \subsection{Top-Down Annotation Protocol}

-We employed a top-down trait annotation strategy that processes the complete review corpus for each physician as a unified context, contrasting with bottom-up approaches that would analyze individual reviews separately and aggregate results.
-This design leverages the increasing contextual capacity of modern large language models to form holistic impressions across multiple patient narratives, enabling more consistent reasoning across long-form texts compared to sentence-level or review-level processing.
+We used a top-down trait annotation strategy that processed the full review corpus for each physician as a single context.
+This contrasted with bottom-up approaches that analyze individual reviews separately and aggregate results.
+The design used the long-context capacity of modern large language models to form impressions across multiple patient narratives.

 Formally, let $P = \{p_1, p_2, ..., p_n\}$ represent the set of physicians in our dataset, and for each physician $p_i$, let $R_i = \{r_{i,1}, r_{i,2}, ..., r_{i,k_i}\}$ denote their complete set of patient reviews, where $k_i$ is the number of reviews for physician $p_i$.
 Our top-down annotation protocol can be mathematically expressed as: